Syntax and semantics¶

 Following the literature, the behavior syntax as shown in the example below is proposed.

-In this example, a behavior requirement named door-state
+In this example, a behavior requirement named door-state is specified.
+The

-requirement comprises the two cases door-is-closed
+requirement comprises the two cases door-is-closed and door-is-open.
+The case

 order has no semantics.
 Each case is composed of when-clauses and then-clauses.
 The